-The CSIAC contract was awarded in the Fall of 2012 to a team assembled by Quanterion Solutions Incorporated, a small business based in Utica, New York.
-The company was formed in 2000 by principals that formerly held key leadership positions in science and technology programs, primarily related reliability, maintainability and quality engineering.
-During its 12 years of operation, Quanterion has expanded into a broad range of technologies including, but not limited to, software engineering, knowledge management, materials engineering, green technologies, critical infrastructure and cyber security, as well as chemical-biological studies.
-The broadened technical base has led to new opportunities to perform research and analysis for a number of organizations, both in government and industry.
-Quanterion’s staff provides unparalleled experience in IAC operations, with key personnel that have collectively provided over 100 years of managerial or directorial leadership of IAC programs.
+The CSIAC contract was awarded in the Fall of 2012 to a team assembled by Quanterion Solutions Incorporated, a small business headquartered in Utica, New York.
+The company was formed in 2000 by principals that formerly held key leadership positions in DoD science and technology programs, primarily related reliability, maintainability and quality engineering.
+During its 20 years of operation, Quanterion has expanded into a broad range of technologies including, but not limited to, cybersecurity, software engineering, information systems/technology knowledge management, materials engineering, critical infrastructure protection as well as chemical-biological studies.
+The broadened technical base has led to new opportunities to perform research and analysis for numerous organizations, both in government and industry.
+Quanterion’s staff provides unparalleled experience in Information Analysis Center (IAC) operations, with key personnel that have collectively provided over 100 years of managerial or directorial leadership of these programs.
+In addition to operating the CSIAC, Quanterion also operates the Homeland Defense and Security IAC (HDIAC) in the National Capital Region and the Defense Threat Reduction IAC in Albuquerque, NM.
 To best serve the Cyber Security and Information Systems user community, they have assembled a world-class team that includes the following organizations.

 AEgis Technologies is a privately held small business headquartered in Huntsville, Alabama that provides advanced technology and expert consulting services to industries throughout the world.
 AEgis specializes in modeling & simulation (M&S) and micro/nanoscale technology development.
 The company’s M&S products and services include simulation software and training simulators; geospatial databases; 2D and 3D models, war fighter exercise support; systems engineering and analysis; verification, validation, and accreditation (VV&A); test and evaluation support; and HWIL simulation.